When's the right time to join a startup: Series A, B, C or later?

 That sounds like a lot of money, but when Google and AWS are hiring tens of thousands of people who make $100k per year in stock alone, it's not much at all.
 The opportunity cost and risk of working at a series A startup is way too high when the risk-free option (Google, AWS, etc) is paying so well.

 When is a good time to join a startup?
 After Series B, C, or later?

 So... if I am so smart and I have this figured out so well, when would I join a startup?
 As you would imagine, this isn't an exact science, but I do have some ballpark figures to guide my own judgement.

 What's clear from the graphic above is that later stage startups are much more likely to have a successful exit at significant valuation.
 If you look at the Series D (5th round including seed) numbers above, you can see that there was a total class of 60 companies.
 Of those companies, 10 went on to reach Unicorn status, and 7 exited before raising a Series E. This means that there was a ~28% success rate (financially) for those who joined those Series D companies.
 Of course, for the Series E the numbers were even more impressive with 50% of the class ending up in the Unicorn group.

 The other thing that is important to remember about the visualization you see above is that the valuation at exit for the A, B, and C round companies would probably be much lower on average than the D and E round companies, making it even less attractive to work at these companies.

-To summarize all of this, in my opinion the best time to join a startup is right before they raise their Series D round.
-Right off the bat, you have 50% better chances of securing a profitable exit than if you join a Series C or below.
+To summarize all of this, in my opinion the best time for me to join a startup is right before they raise their Series D round.
+Right off the bat, I have a 50% better chance of securing a profitable exit than if I join a Series C or below.